About Aurora

 Spiritual Leadership and Milestones

-• From 1995 to 2008, I co-led public ceremonies celebrating the Wheel of the Year and expanded my role into public speaking, additionally teaching both publicly and privately while leading a spiritual group, creating a quarterly publication entitled Baba Yaga News and operating a small gift shop in Berkshire County MA called Woman of Wands.
+From 1995 to 2008, I co-led public ceremonies celebrating the Wheel of the Year and expanded my role into public speaking, additionally teaching both publicly and privately while leading a spiritual group, creating a quarterly publication entitled Baba Yaga News and operating a small gift shop in Berkshire County MA called Woman of Wands.

-• In 2011, I relocated to Midcoast, ME, to be closer to family and the beautiful coastline, where I continued my involvement in local community initiatives through hospice care and grief group facilitation training.
+2011, I relocated to Midcoast, ME, to be closer to family and the beautiful coastline, where I continued my involvement in local community initiatives through hospice care and grief group facilitation training.

 Core Responsibilities to Community

 My ministry, Sanctified Ground, grew from my work as an independent minister.
 Through it, I strive to serve the wider community by honoring the diverse beliefs and backgrounds of all who come to me.
-My work centers on holding sacred space, offering grounded and compassionate guidance, and accompanying people through the meaningful thresholds that shape a life.
-I also tend to the quieter, ongoing work of nurturing the spiritual ecology of our shared community as an animal chaplain—creating places where grief, joy, transition, and belonging can be witnessed with dignity, and where both individuals, their animal companions and the land itself are recognized as part of the sacred whole.
+My work centers around earth-based spirituality, holding sacred space, offering grounded and compassionate guidance, and accompanying people through the meaningful thresholds that shape a life.

 Environmental Advocacy and Climate Change

 In my personal life as an environmental advocate, I am all too aware of the urgent need to address climate change and to foster sustainable practices that protect the Earth and all the lives she sustains.
-As an herbalist through Chestnut School of Herbal Medicine and Rosemary Gladstar's Science and Art of Herbalism trainings, my concern and practice is rooted in honoring the intrinsic value of the natural world and recognizing my responsibility to safeguard its well‑being for generations yet to come.
+As an herbalist through Chestnut School of Herbal Medicine and Rosemary Gladstar's Science and Art of Herbalism trainings, my concern and practice are rooted in honoring the intrinsic value of the natural world and recognizing my responsibility to safeguard its well‑being for generations yet to come.
 This commitment weaves through my ministry as a reminder that spiritual care and ecological care are inseparable parts of the same sacred work.